Gedemon/RED-WWII-Edition/readme.txt

 [*] Select a scenario or load a previously saved game (note that new version may break save games, always finish your game before updating)
 [/olist]

-[h1]PLEASE READ AND USE THE THREAD IN THE DISCUSSION SECTION IF YOU NEED HELP, ALL COMMENTS RELATED TO INSTALLATION PROBLEMS WILL BE DELETED.[/h1]
+[h1]PLEASE READ AND USE THE THREAD IN THE DISCUSSION SECTION IF YOU NEED HELP, COMMENTS RELATED TO INSTALLATION PROBLEMS MAY BE IGNORED.[/h1]

 See also [url=http://forums.civfanatics.com/showthread.php?t=472345 ]Installation instructions and troubleshooting[/url] on CivFanatics

-The mod copy a few files in the game's folder to prevent a crash when disabling the DLCs.
-To uninstall , simply unsubscribe and delete the [b]RED_WWII[/b] folder in [i]"..Steam\steamapps\common\sid meier's civilization v\Assets\DLC"[/i]
+The mod copy files in the game's folder to prevent a crash when disabling the DLCs.
+To uninstall, or [b]if you downgrade to a previous version[/b], delete the [b]RED_WWII[/b] folder in [i]"..Steam\steamapps\common\sid meier's civilization v\Assets\DLC"[/i]
 [/quote]

 [h1]Scenarios[/h1]